Content Creators

 The following sections will show you how to publish your Linked Wearables to be curated.

 Once your wearables are ready, they must be published for curation.
 Your wearables are published in groups of items, you can choose which items are ready to be curated by selecting them and clicking the Publish button.
-A slot per wearables will be consumed upon publishing and the third party managers won’t be able to publish any more wearables until the ones that are already published are curated.
+After publishing items, publishing will be blocked until the ones that are already published are curated.

 To publish your wearables, you need to: